xcart/xcart-docs/_pages/kb_en/modules/product_questions.md

 There you can adjust the following settings:

  * **Allow guest user to ask product questions** : If enabled, the questions feature is available to all the visitors of your store (including unregistered users).
 If disabled, only registered customers can ask questions.
- * **Show the administrator full name in replies** : When enabled personalizes replies from the store staff.
+ * **Show the administrator full name in replies** : If enabled, the replies to customer questions from the store staff are personalized with the administrator full name.

    ![settings-page.png]({{site.baseurl}}/attachments/ref_2FZ36bkz/settings-page.png)

-That's it!
-The module is configured.
-Don't forget to **submit** your changes.
+Be sure to save your changes.

 ## Customer Experience